abhianish0105/DSC180B-Q2-Project/README.md

-# Welcome our website for DSC180B A06
+# Welcome our website for DSC180B A03
 Authors:
-* Duha Aldebakel
-* Yu Cao
+* Brandon Vinhnee
-* Anthony Limon
+* Tej Patel
-* Rui Zhang
+* Abhi Anish

 ## This repository serves as the visual presentation for our project, and is the secondary output that is meant for a general audience.